ovrheat/raspberry_rtl_wh1080/README.md

 *rtl_433 -l 0*

 '**-l 0**' is the bit detection level parameter.
 Leaving it to '0' makes rtl_433 able to automatically adapt such detection.
+Sometime it seems not to work at the best that way, so you'd better try values like '-l 4000' or '-l 8000' or try to find yourself a good value.

-If you want json formatted data output, use -F json parameter:
+If you need json formatted data output, use -F json parameter:

 *rtl_433 -f 868300000 -F json -l 0*